 Called to Service

-Paul knew his authority would be questioned.
-So he presents himself transparently as a 'servant', a 'called one', a 'sent one' and a 'set apart one'.
-He was not a religious dictator, but had willingly bound himself to Jesus Christ as a lifelong slave (Exodus 21:2-6).
-He knew he did not own himself any more, being bought at great cost to Jesus (1 Corinthians 6:20).
-His calling was to follow Jesus Christ and the calling to specific apostolic (sent out) ministry was unmistakable (Acts 26:12-18); and he accepted that his life was to be spent in gospel proclamation.
-Unlike the travelling philosophers of his time, there was nothing in it for Paul (indeed he was at pains to stress that he received no money where he ministered).
-His life was devoted to serving Jesus by making known the reason for His life, death and resurrection.
+Many people claimed to be religious teachers, and although Paul already knew some people in the Roman church (Romans 16:3-15), he knew his authority would be questioned.
+So, he presents himself transparently as a 'servant' of Christ Jesus, who set him apart for gospel ministry (Galatians 1:15-17).
+He was not a religious dictator but had willingly bound himself to Jesus Christ as a lifelong slave (Exodus 21:2-6).
+He knew he did not own himself anymore, being bought at great cost to Jesus (1 Corinthians 6:20).
+His calling to follow Jesus Christ in specific apostolic (sent out) ministry was unmistakable (Acts 26:12-18).
+He accepted that his life was to be spent in gospel proclamation.

-Paul's calling and ministry task was unique; and we must fully respect the authority with which he writes.
+Paul's calling and ministry task was unique; and we must fully respect the authority delegated to him by Jesus (Acts 9:15; Acts 26:17-18).
 His mouth and pen have been God's chosen instruments to build the church of Jesus Christ worldwide.
-Some of his teaching is hard to receive because it goes against the grain of our age, as it would also in Rome.
-Some of it opens up our eyes to the majesty of God's salvation plan.
+Some of his teaching is hard to receive because it goes against the grain of our age, as it would also in Rome (2 Peter 3:15-16).
+Some of it opens our eyes to the majesty of God's salvation plan.
 Some of it will correct and encourage us.
 But all of it is God's truth, so none of it can be rejected.
 As we go through this letter, do share it with another believer at work or at home.
-Discuss it, pray together and allow God to teach you so that, like the church in Rome, you are better equipped to live and witness for Jesus.
+Discuss it, pray together and allow God to teach you so that, like the church in Rome, you are better equipped to live confidently for Jesus.

 © Dr Paul Adams